Take Your Next Step Into Ministry

 Through the spiritual journal, you will be able to see how far God has brought you as well as stay focused on the challenges ahead.
 Spiritual JournalIt is a time to enjoy and keep record of what God has done for you.

-Look at this training period as a special time where He will actively working in and through your life.
+Look at this training period as a special time where He will be actively working in and through your life.
 A calling is, after all, a special joint venture in which He has called you to work along with Him.
 He promises to equip and use you in that work.

 “Truly, truly, I say to you, he who believes in Me, the works that I do shall he do also; and greater works than these shall he do; because I go to the Father.
 And whatever you ask in My name, that will I do, that the Father may be glorified in the Son.
 If you ask Me anything in My name, I will do it.
 If you love Me, you will keep My commandments” (John 14:12-14).